 You’ll need catalyst.
 This is what you mix with the resin to make it harden.
 We also recommend getting the surface curing agent.
 The surface curing agent is pretty self explanatory: it helps to harden the outside of the cast resin jewels.
 We’re told you can do without it, but we always use it.

-You'll need dyes which you can get from Tap or Michaels.
-This is one of the few times where we prefer Michaels' product over Tap's.
+You’ll need dyes which you can get from Tap.
+Michaels used to carry them too but it doesn’t seem to be listed on their website anymore.
 The most important thing as far as dyes is to make sure it is specifically made for polyester resin.